-The Law Centre provided legal advice, assistance and representations to over 3,000 clients during the year.
+The Law Centre provided legal advice, assistance and representations to over 5,500 clients during the year.
 In addition, basic advice was provided in a number of new areas e.g., housing disrepair.
-We were funded by Reaching Community Lottery, London Borough of Haringey, Trust for London, and City of London Solicitors.

-to deliver on the above activities during this year.
+We were funded by Reaching Community Lottery, London Borough of Haringey, Trust for London, Access to Justice, City bridge, LLST, ABC Trust and City of London Solicitors, to deliver on the above activities during this year.
 HLC continues to deliver the Legal Aid Agency awarded contract in Legal Aid contract in Housing Law category.